Here’s What You Need to Know About Short-Term Production Insurance

 When your equipment is worth hundreds of thousands of dollars, you can’t leave things up to chance.
 Your home doesn’t go without home insurance for even a single day.
 Why?
 Because no one can afford to lose an asset worth hundreds of thousands of dollars in a single day.
 (Almost no one, anyway.)

 Production insurance also protects you if you have to reshoot any of the movie for unforeseen reasons.
-If footage is damaged or lost, or if negatives get exposed, or if actors drop out of the movie, production insurance will pay to help you complete your film.
+If the footage is damaged or lost, negatives get exposed, or actors drop out of the movie, production insurance will pay to help you complete your film.

 Why short-term and not long-term production insurance?

-Short-term insurance is a great option for short shoots (some people only need to shoot for a few days), and for producers that only have a handful of projects each year.
-If you shoot five or more times yearly, almost certainly you’re going to be better off with an annual policy.
+Short-term insurance is a great option for short shoots (some people only need to shoot for a few days) and producers with only a handful of projects each year.
+Conversely, if you shoot five or more times yearly, you’re almost certainly going to be better off with an annual policy.

 Budget for it